Cute and so interesting to watch. Red cherry shrimp have their own little world going on in the tank.

 Plants and Decorations

 But one thing to keep in mind, they do best in tanks with lots of live plants.
-Live plants provide cover for molting shrimp and shrimplets.
+This is because they provide cover for molting shrimp and shrimplets.

-Live plants also grow lots of biofilm that shrimp love to graze on all day, so it’s a food source.
-Plus, live plants help to eat up excess nutrients, like nitrates (NO3- ), so they help keep your water cleaner and healthier.
+Plants also grow lots of biofilm that shrimp love to graze on all day, so it’s a food source.
+Plus, they’ll help to eat up excess nutrients, like nitrates (NO3- ), so they help keep your water cleaner and healthier.

 Water Parameters for Cherry Shrimp